Rajeshpandit55/Hacker_kernel_task/README.md

      ```

 ### To start Backend
-2.Navigate to the `backend` directory:
+2. Navigate to the `backend` directory:
      ```bash
      cd backend
      ```